noahares/raxtax/README.md

 # RAxTax - `raxtax` Accelerates Taxonomic Classification

 `raxtax` is a fast and efficient k-mer-based non-Bayesian taxonomic classifier for barcoding DNA sequences.
+A preprint of our manuscript is available at [BioRxiv](https://www.biorxiv.org/content/10.1101/2025.03.11.642618v1).
+This project is heavily inspired by the SINTAX algorithm [[1]](#1).

 ## Installation